-City Council last made the necessary findings on August 4, 2022, but after its meeting on August 4, it will not have a regularly scheduled meeting again until September 15.
-Hence, there is a need to schedule a special meeting on September 1 so that the Council may consider whether to have it and the Commissions and Committees continue to meet remotely
+City Council last made the necessary findings on October 6, 2022 to extend meeting remotely for 30 days.
+Hence, there is a need to place this item on the Council's November 3 meeting agenda so that Council may consider whether to have it and the Commissions and Committees continue to meet remotely for an additional 30 days.